A search for sensory experiences

-This experience brought in mind the Patron Saint of photographers, Veronica.
-A story is told that when Jesus was on his way to being crucified she wiped the blood and sweat of his face with her veil.
-(Sixth Station of the Cross) A likeness och Christ was then left in the piece of cloth.
-A soiled rag became a "true image" and was cherished and revered as such.
+This experience brought to mind the Patron Saint of photographers, Veronica.
+A story is told that when Jesus was on his way to being crucified she wiped the blood and sweat from his face with her veil.
+(Sixth Station of the Cross) A likeness of Christ was then left in the piece of cloth.
+A soiled rag became a ‘true image’ and was cherished and revered as such.

-The name "Veronica" is a colloquial portmanteau of the Latin word Vera, meaning truth, and Greek Icon, meaning "image;" the Veil of Veronica was therefore largely regarded in medieval times as "the true image," and the truthful representation of Jesus.
+The name ‘Veronica’ is derived from a combination of the Latin word Vera, meaning truth, and the Greek word Icon, meaning ‘image’; the Veil of Veronica was therefore largely regarded in medieval times as ‘the true image’, and the truthful representation of Jesus.

-This article is first published in Dutch in december 2015.
+This article was first published in Dutch in december 2014.